 The word FREE always attracts.
-No cost EMIs results into going over budget.
+No cost EMIs result in going over budget.
 Why pay for advice when you can get it for FREE.
 It is a very common statement that If we do it ourselves it will be cost effective.

 Even when you do it yourself, still you don’t do it for free.
 You have 2 limited resources with you which is Time and Money.
-If you save on One, you will be spending in other.
+If you save on One, you will be spending on the other.
 You may save money, but you will spend your time.
-Its all about what you value and want to retain the most.
+It’s all about what you value and want to retain the most.

 Tax is such a haunting word to most of the investors that it results in buying many unsuitable products in one’s portfolio.
 For them preferred investments are those which are tax-free, else there’s no point.

-Of course, Marketers knows what you want and many times it’s easy to create a demand when you do not know what you want.
+Of course, Marketers know what you want and many times it’s easy to create a demand when you do not know what you want.

 You get into Home loan just to save taxes, you invest in NPS as it will give further tax saving, you buy Sukanya Samriddhi, PPF just because they give tax free returns, VPF looks attractive…but where does all this support your goals, and long-term growth.
 That you never pay heed to.

-In the name of tax saving you sometimes ignores the growth aspect.
+In the name of tax saving, you sometimes ignore the growth aspect.